Business and World Relations

 Session II Tues & Thurs - 1:20-2:50 pm |

-Spring semester only | 1.0 elective credit 3.0 UNM credits if requirements are met |
+Fall OR Spring semester | 1.0 elective credit per semester + 3.0 UNM credits |

-Course/Career Cluster or Academic Course of Study: Ethnic Studies
+NMPED Course/Career Cluster or Academic Course of Study: Ethnic Studies

 Ethnic Studies II: Intro to Chicanx Studies